ethereum/consensus-specs/fork_choice/confirmation-rule.md

 ### Constants

-The following values are (non-configurable) constants used throughout thise specification.
+The following values are (non-configurable) constants used throughout this specification.

 | Name                                            | Value     | Description                                                                                                                                                                                                                                                                                                          |
 |-------------------------------------------------|-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|